Perledition/fuzzy-controller/README.md

 #### Results
 ![fuzzy distance controller results](_meta/experiment.png)

 The experiment shows that the controller works quite well within the defined framework and experiment.
 The following car (orange) does roughly adapt the behavior of the leading car (blue) and breaks in case the distance between the cars is too low.
 Therefore the experiment and the purpose of the project are full filled.
 The fuzzy controller itself works quite well and the experiment was a success as well.
 However, the reaction time seems to be a bit slow.
 This could be depended on the physics or on the controller configuration.
-More test could be helpful.
+More tests could be helpful.

 #### Limitations and Further Improvements